 - Control secured data and content even after they’ve been sent out, e.g. trigger expiry automatically after a specified period of time, or revoke access to a document or a user instantly.

 - Ensure protected information stays secure in the event of an accidental leakage.

-In addition, to prepare for more extreme situations, an organization should also have a method for managing document leakage and plan for the loss of data in extreme circumstances that are beyond the control of the organization.
+In addition, Lessons from Equifax help you to prepare for more extreme situations, an organization should also have a method for managing document leakage and plan for the loss of data in extreme circumstances that are beyond the control of the organization.